IELTS Cue Card Sample 57 - Describe a national festival in your country

 You should say:

-and explain why this festival is important to you.
+and explain why this festival is so important to you and people in your country.

 New Year day is one of the most widely celebrated festivals in our country.
 This is the occasion that people celebrates with great joy, hope, festivity and different cultural and other programs.

-In my country, people groom well in the first January.
-To some extent people believe that the first January is important to them as it the starting of a new year.
+In my country, people groom well on the first of January.
+To some extent, people believe that the first January is important to them as it the starting of a new year.
 They believe that remaining happy, eating good foods and wearing nice clothes would make them happy and prosperous for the whole year.

 People greet others, give and receive gifts, visit the amusement parks and do many other activities.
 Some fares held on for the occasion and a great gathering is observed there.
 So of the big trade fares, book fares start on the 1st day of the year.